Health Insurance Denials

 The most common way to reverse a denial is to write a letter to the insurance company asking them to reconsider.
 The letter must be respectful, non-accusatory, and contain enough details to convince the reviewer that they should approve the requested medication and/or service.
 These details include:

-• A statement of medical need from your healthcare providers;
+• A statement of medical need from your healthcare providers.

-• Any relevant information from the terms of your policy, sometimes called the “Evidence of Coverage,” that support your appeal;
+• Any relevant information from the terms of your policy, sometimes called the “Evidence of Coverage,” that support your appeal.

 Send copies of the letter to all of the providers involved in your care.